OpenMPT/openmpt/installer/packageTemplate/readme.txt

     with OpenMPT.
 ExampleSongs (folder): A set of module files which should give an impression of
     what can be done in OpenMPT with only a few kilobytes.
+ExampleSongs\Samples (folder): A set of samples used by some of the example
+    songs.
+You may use them for your own songs as well!
 History.txt: Version history.
 mptrack.exe: Main executable.
 PluginBridge32.exe: Plugin bridge server for 32-bit VST plugins.